 Take a look at some of the prescription medications that are used for fibromyalgia, and the side effects might surprise you.
 I have found that many of my new patients with long lists of medications actually have symptoms that are caused or worsened by those drugs.
 Once we wean them off to only the essentials, they begin to feel better.

 Please note, that I am not anti-drug or anti-doctor.
 There are hundreds of practicing physicians who refuse to play the game of big pharmacy.
 We are few and far between, but we’re here.
 With functional-medicine techniques, however, there is a light at the end of the tunnel for fibro and chronic fatigue patients.
 We don’t believe that all drugs need to be banned.
 We just don’t think that so many need to be used, and the ones that are used should be the least insulting to the body used sparingly.

 Bottom line is that prescription medications can be immensely dangerous.
 Over 780,000 people die from FDA-approved prescription drugs that were taken as directed and monitored by a physician.
 This makes medicine the 4th leading cause of death in the U.S., beating out cancer and heart disease.
 This number doesn’t even include the number of hospitalizations and injuries caused by FDA-approved drugs, which is significantly higher.

 Drugs are needed.
 They can be helpful and sometimes life saving, sometimes your only choice, but drugs don’t make you healthy.
 Treating symptoms with drugs often leads to more symptoms.
 One drug for symptom another for the side effects…

 I encourage you to explore a new way of treating and beating fibromyalgia-finding and fixing causes, not treating symptoms.
 You can learn more about this new revolutionary approach, the same one I’ve used for years to help thousands feel good again.

-Please join me each and every Tuesday night for a live FREE Treating and Beating Fibromyalgia Teleconference
+Please join me each and every week for a live FREE Treating and Beating Fibromyalgia Teleconference